This is my review of the top 10 resorts in Mallorca in 2023 in no particular order. I’ll explain why I like them and why you may like them too.

-If you want to see what the Magaluf was like during July 2021, check out this video here:
+If you want to see what the Magaluf was like during Summer 2022, check out this video here.

-S’Illot and Sa Coma link together in a similar way as Magaluf and Palmanova in that both are areas are flat and are perfect for those with access issues.
-Also resorts have plenty of sunbeds and umbrella rentals.
+S’Illot and Sa Coma link together in a similar way as Magaluf and Palmanova in that both areas are flat and are perfect for those with access issues.
+Also, resorts have plenty of sunbeds and umbrella rentals.

 Shallow, turquoise waters lap the white sands of S’Illot beach and because it’s so calm, it’s perfect for families.

-If the beach is busy in the summer, just walk further into the resort and to the rocky areas.
-Just remember your water shoes, and your mask and snorkel!
+If the beach is busy in the summer, walk further into the resort and to the rocky areas.
+Just remember your water shoes, your mask and snorkel!